-Certain chemotherapy medications such as taxanes can cause an abnormal heart rhythm.
-This typically occurs temporarily during administration of the medication, so if you feel lightheaded or faint, be sure to tell your chemotherapy nurse or doctor.
+Certain chemotherapy medications, such as taxanes, can cause an abnormal heart rhythm.
+This typically occurs temporarily during administration of the medications, so if you feel lightheaded or faint be sure to tell your chemotherapy nurse or doctor.

 In addition, some cancers require radiation therapy.
 If the area of your body receiving radiation includes your heart, you have an increased risk of cardiomyopathy, coronary artery disease and heart attack.
 The combination of radiation and chemotherapy can further increase your risk of heart damage.
 However, your doctor can take steps to reduce these risks as much as possible.